-Effect: As a result, deferred outflows and net position were overstated in the District's was not sufficient to detect and correct the work completed.
+Effect: As a result, deferred outflows and net position were overstated in the review was not sufficient to detect and correct the work completed.

-Statement of Net Position by approximately \$18 million.
+District's Statement of Net Position by approximately \$18 million.

-Cause: Incorrect data was used in preparing journal entries and District personnel review contractors.
+Cause: Incorrect data was used in preparing journal entries and District personnel outside contractors.

-Recommendation: We recommend the District thoroughly review all work completed by outside will implement two levels of review for CAFR preparation; including all work completed by outside contractors.
+Recommendation: We recommend the District thoroughly review all work completed by